-What has happened to Jeff Overton? - bunkered.co.uk
+What has happened to Jeff Overton?

 That didn’t faze Overton, who scored two points on debut.
 With two wins to his name, only Tiger Woods and Steve Stricker racked up more in the match as Europe edged out USA by a solitary point.

-• RANKED: The top 20 PGA Tour earners... who've never won an event

-But, while team-mate Fowler has gone on to win four times on the PGA Tour, Overton remains winless.
-With career earnings of $12.7m, only Briny Baird ($13.2m) and Brian Davis ($13.3m) have racked up more on the tour without ever having achieved a victory.

-The 35-year-old has played 293 PGA Tour events, with four runner-up finishes.
+His appearance was perhaps more famous, though, for his reaction, see below, while partnering Bubba Watson in a match against Peter Hanson and Miguel Angel Jimenez on Saturday.

+But, while his teammate Fowler has gone on to be a multiple PGA Tour winner and Ryder Cup regular, Overton has drifted into the wilderness.

+Overton has four runner-up finishes in just under 300 events on the PGA Tour.
 Three of those came during the 2010 season, when he qualified for the Ryder Cup, while he also recorded two third-placed finishes that season as well as his best finish at a major – T11 at the Open Championship at St Andrews.

 But after 2010, things began to head on a downward slide.
 He finished 90th or worse in the FedEx Cup in four of the next five seasons; with only 14 top ten finishes in 133 events from 2011 to 2015.

-In the 2016 season, he recorded just one top ten in 25 events to finish 160th in the FedEx Cup and lose his playing status on the PGA Tour after 11 consecutive seasons.
+In the 2016 season, he recorded just one top ten in 25 events to finish 160th in the FedEx Cup and lost his playing status on the PGA Tour after 11 consecutive seasons.

-Since then, Overton has teed it up just once on tour – the Honda Classic in February 2017 – after suffering a ‘life-threatening’ infection while undergoing routine surgery on a herniated disc in his back.
+In 2017 while not on tour, Overton suffered a ‘life-threatening infection’ while undergoing routine surgery on a herniated disk in his back.

-Sharing with all of you how grateful I am for @JeffOvertonPGA and why today is so special for me.
-Happy Birthday! pic.twitter.com/V5SVwqXHKG— Christina Overton (@OvertinaMezzo) May 28, 2017

 On May 28, 2017 – Overton’s 34th birthday – his wife Christina took to Twitter to explain that her husband was on the road to recovery after spending a month in hospital.